DAS-OATs/astrocook/docs/general_cb.md

   </tbody>
 </table>

-Equalize the flux level of one session to another one.
-The last-selected session is equalized to the first-selected one.
-The equalization factor is the ratio of the median flux within the specified wavelength interval.`Equalize` the flux level of one session to another one.
-The last-selected session is equalized to the first-selected one.
-The equalization factor is the ratio of the median flux within the specified wavelength interval.
+_Equalize the flux level of one session to another one_.
+You can select the two sessions clicking on the Sessions window or providing a list through the `xmax` is used to compute the median.
+Note that the first-selected session is left unchanged, while the other one is rescaled.

 ###  Combine two or more sessions